codingneko/get-verbed/README.md

 { word: 'hand-held', cw: 'extremely lewd' }
 ```

-Duplicate detection runs as a PR check, so you won't be able to merge fi you add
+Duplicate detection runs as a PR check, so you won't be able to merge if you add
 duplicate words to the arrays.

 ### Prettier